 Since recycling is not working, you may wonder where all of those plastic bags end up.
 Most plastic bags end up in landfills or as litter.
-A lot of people will reuse disposable plastic bags to line trash cans or clean up after pets, and in these instances the bags typically end up in the trash and are trucked off to a landfill.
+Many people will reuse disposable plastic bags to line trash cans or clean up after pets, and in these instances, the bags typically end up in the trash and are trucked off to a landfill.

-The problem with this turn of events is that disposable plastic bags do not breakdown.
-The bags will just sit there in a landfill forever.
+The problem with this turn of events is that disposable plastic bags do not break down.
+The bags will sit there in a landfill forever.
 Given time, the plastic will become brittle and break apart into smaller and smaller pieces of plastic.

 Make the Switch to Reusable Shopping Bags

-From wasting nonrenewable resources to inflicting environmental harm, disposable plastic bags are just not worth it.
-Reusable shopping bags on the other hand give you the same benefits and usefulness of single-use plastic bags, but without any of the hassle or harm.
+From wasting nonrenewable resources to inflicting environmental harm, disposable plastic bags are not worth it.
+On the other hand, reusable shopping bags give you the same benefits and usefulness as single-use plastic bags, but without any of the hassle or harm.
 The durable construction of our reusable bags means they can be used for many years.

-If your business customizes one of our reusable bags to promote your brand, that reusable bag will be spreading your branding message for years, delivering an amazing return on your investment.
+Suppose your business customizes one of our reusable bags to promote your brand.
+In that case, that reusable bag will be spreading your branding message for years, delivering a fantastic return on your investment.

-If you have any questions about working with us or the process, or if you need a quote get in touch and we can help you out!Tagged
+If you have any questions about working with us or the process or need a quote, get in touch, and we can help you out!Tagged